-Seyton, a word with you.
+Sirrah, a word with you.

-Whiles then, God by ye. --

-Attend those men our leisure?
+Attend those men our pleasure?

-Seyton.
+Servant.
 They are, my lord, without the palace gate.

 Macbeth.
 Bring them before us.
+[Exit Servant.

-To be thus is nothing, but to be safely thus.
+To be thus is nothing,

-Our fears in Banquo stick deep --
+But to be safely thus.
+Our fears in Banquo

-And in his royalty of nature reigns that
+Stick deep -- and in his royalty of nature

-Which would be feared.
+Reigns that which would be feared.
 'Tis much he dares --

 And, to that dauntless temper of his mind,

 He hath a wisdom that doth guide his valour

 To act in safety.
 There is none but he

 Whose being I do fear -- and under him

-My genius is rebuked, as it was said
+My genius is rebuked, as it is said

 Mark Antony's was by Caesar.
 He chid the sisters,

 When first they put the name of king upon me,

 And bade them speak to him.
 Then prophet-like

 They hailed him father to a line of kings.

 Upon my head they placed a fruitless crown,

-And put a barren sceptre in my grip,
+And put a barren sceptre in my grieve,

 Thence to be wrenched with an unlineal hand,

 No son of mine succeeding.
 If it be so,

 For Banquo's issue have I filed my mind --

 For them the gracious Duncan have I murdered --

 Put rancours in the vessel of my peace

 Only for them -- and mine eternal jewel

 Given to the common enemy of man

-To make them kings, the seeds of Banquo kings.
+To make them kings, the seed of Banquo kings.

 Rather than so, come fate into the list

-And champion me to the utterance. --
+And champion me to the utterance. -- Who's there?

-Who's there?